paul-bartlett/CS4474_Project/README.md

+# CS4474
 A redesign of Western University's course selection tool.
+The design uses elements of HCI to create a tool that is significantly easier to use than the current one available for students.
+The tool features basic functionalities such as adding and dropping courses, saving and loading the user's profile, and a search for all currently available courses (1000+) at Western.
+The tool uses jQuery and Handlebars in addition to standard web languages (CSS, HTML, JavaScript).